Textualize/textual/docs/tutorial.md

 Here's a summary of the changes made to `TimeDisplay`.

 - We've added a `total` reactive attribute to store the total time elapsed between clicking that start and stop buttons.
-- The call to `set_interval` has grown a `pause=True` argument which starts the timer in pause mode (when a timer is paused it won't run until `resume()` is called).
+- The call to `set_interval` has grown a `pause=True` argument which starts the timer in pause mode (when a timer is paused it won't run until [resume()][textual.timer.Timer.resume] is called).
 This is because we don't want the time to update until the user hits the start button.
 - We've stored the result of `set_interval` which returns a Timer object.
 We will use this later to _resume_ the timer when we start the Stopwatch.
 - We've added `start()`, `stop()`, and `reset()` methods.